Chapter 5, Part 2

-Since Phoenix didn’t work out and I still had 1 year of high school to complete.
-I moved to Pendleton, IN with my Aunt And Uncle.
+Since Phoenix didn’t work out and I still had one year of high school to complete, I moved to Pendleton, IN with my aunt and uncle.

-My Uncle’s parents had passed so he and his sister were left the house.
-He didn’t wanna sell the house for memory reasons and a bunch of other stuff.
-So he decided he would move in, pay the bills, take care of it etc. Plus his current job was slowly going out of business and my aunt worked there too so they both took the hit and just moved to Indiana.
+My uncle’s parents had passed, so he and his sister were left the house.
+He didn’t wanna sell the house for sentimental reasons and a bunch of other stuff.
+So he decided he would move in, pay the bills, take care of it, etc. Plus, his current job was slowly going out of business, and my aunt worked there too, so they both took the hit and just moved to Indiana.
 Yee haw.